Skip to content

 Purged CV

-• Added support for walk-forward cross-validation (CV) with purging and combinatorial CV with purging and embargoing, as inspired by the Marcos Lopez de Prado's Advances in Financial Machine Learning.
+• Added support for walk-forward cross-validation (CV) with purging, as well as combinatorial CV with purging and embargoing, based on Marcos Lopez de Prado's Advances in Financial Machine Learning.

 Create and plot a combinatorial splitter with purging and embargoing